MaybeBirb/Aftermath-Dev-Blog/index.md

 **Will Aftermath be compatible with X Mod?**
 Most likely Aftermath will not be compatible with many other mods, due in large part to the bredth of what it changes.
 Regardless, we intend to deliver a mod that's so comprehensive, you won't feel the need to install other mods in addition to it.

+**Do you use AI in Aftermath?**
+We have no intention of using any AI-generated images, voices, soundtracks, or other such content.

 ---
 ## The Development Team
 ---